-Many patients deal with pain in their hips which affect their quality of life.
-In that case, the option of undergoing the surgery of hip replacement can be proved beneficial.
-But, how a person can know whether they need to get the treatment or not.
+Many patients deal with pain in their hips which affects their quality of life.
+In that case, the option of hip replacement surgery can be proved beneficial.
+But, how a person can know whether they need to get the treatment or not?
 Read the given topic to know more about this.

-Hip replacement surgery is the second most procedure after the knee replacement.
-Many people are facing the problem but how to know when is the right time to undergo the treatment of hip replacement.
+Hip replacement surgery is the second most procedure after knee replacement.
+Many people are facing the problem but how to know when is the right time to undergo the treatment of hip replacement?

 - Hip Arthritis

-The term arthritis means inflammation of the joint and this happens because of the inflammation within the joint.
+The term arthritis means inflammation of the joint, and this happens because of the inflammation within the joint.
 With time, the inflammation can lead to exposed bone and cartilage loss.
-This occurs because of the wear & tear and this can affect the smooth cartilage.
+This occurs because of wear & tear, and this can affect the smooth cartilage.

-- Is their need to get the hip replacement?
+- Is there a need to get the hip replacement?

 The need for surgery arises when the hip joint pain is not able to be controlled with the non-operative treatment options.
-During the surgery, the surgeon is going to remove the joint surface damaged part which is replaced by an artificial implant.
+During the surgery, the surgeon will remove the joint surface damaged part, which is replaced by an artificial implant.

-Deciding to get the surgery or not is a very important decision.
-You need to ask the ortho doctor if you are too young to get the surgery or in the future, you have to get it again.
-However, if you delay the treatment then it is going to give problems.
+Deciding whether to get the surgery or not is a very important decision.
+You need to ask the ortho doctor if you are too young to get the surgery or in the future, you must get it again.
+However, if you delay the treatment, then it is going to cause problems.

 - Alternative options

-Generally, patients are recommended the option of surgery when all the other options have been tried.
+Generally, patients are recommended surgery when all the other options have been tried.
 Normal activities are limited.
-If the pain is occasional and you can take part in the athletic activities then the option of surgery is not for them.
+If the pain is occasional and you can take part in athletic activities, then the option of surgery is not for them.
 The non-operative options include weight loss, joint supplements, activity modification, and anti-inflammatory medications.

 Patients under the age of 60 can use the alternative of hip resurfacing.